Bryan Reynolds Player Props: Pirates vs. Red Sox

 - The Red Sox pitching staff was 19th in the league last season with a collective 8.5 strikeouts per nine innings.

-- Red Sox pitchers combined to allow 185 total home runs at a rate of 1.1 per game (23rd in the league).
+- The Red Sox gave up 185 total home runs last season (1.1 per game) to rank 23rd in baseball.

 © 2023 Data Skrive.
 All rights reserved.